01604987/BTD-server/readme.md

 # Server
 This repository contains server code for receiving, pre-/postprocessing, plotting of IMU data from the M5 Stick C Plus.
-This application was built for a handsfree, ubiqutous and wearable computing project, "Smart Presenter", which allows for intuitive gesture to control Mouse and Keyboard events.
-Workflow, process and ideation of this project can be in this [Miro board](https://miro.com/app/board/uXjVKQi3msY=/?share_link_id=143508401314).
-Included are a complete set of presentations and their accompanying video recordings for Milestone 2/3 and a small image gallery.
+This application was built for a handsfree, ubiquitous and wearable computing project, "Smart Presenter", which allows for intuitive gestures to control Mouse and Keyboard events.
+Workflow, process and ideation of this project can be found on this [Miro board](https://miro.com/app/board/uXjVKQi3msY=/?share_link_id=143508401314).
+Included are a complete set of presentation slides and a small image gallery.
+# Requirements

-# Hardware
+## Hardware
 - [M5 Stick C Plus ESP32-PICO Mini IoT Development Kit](https://shop.m5stack.com/products/m5stickc-plus-esp32-pico-mini-iot-development-kit) ``required``
 - Middle button on the M5 Stick ``for testing``
 - Right button on the M5 Stick ``for testing``